 Micailah is our Health Administrative Specialist.
 She has 5 years of administrative experience, particularly in international development and health.
 She has experience in project and office management through implementing Maternal Child Health and Nutrition Projects targeting mothers and children under 5 years in the Philippines and Myanmar.
 She has earned a Bachelor of Science in Economics and Environmental Science, and has a Masters in Public Health.
 In South Africa, she worked at a rural school teaching mathematics and English, and more recently, has worked as an online English teacher.
 The combination of her experience in both health and education has given her the desire to pursue a career in Speech-Language Pathology.

 Micailah grew up in South Africa but is now living with her American husband (whom she met in South Africa) in Annapolis.
 In her free time, Micailah loves to be active by running, hiking, playing squash and field hockey, or kayaking.
 She also loves learning about different cultures, particularly through cuisine.

-Rhianna is our Medical Office Coordinator.
+Rhianna is our Medical Office Manager.
 She joins us after taking a hiatus to concentrate on family and volunteer work.
 Her work experience is varied and includes doing background checks for the medical community and property management.
 Her favorite volunteer position so far was with an organization that raises funds for scholarships for military dependents.
 All of Rhianna's work experience has helped her build exemplary customer service skills.

 Rhianna is originally from New Mexico, but has lived in many places across the U.S. from Hawaii to the DMV.
 She enjoys reading, museums, and exploring all of the hidden gems that this area has to offer.